Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 For example, the Changi Free Trade Zone (CZ) is close to Changi airport.
 Thus, transshipping your goods at a warehouse within CZ will cut down the delivery time from the hub to the airport, reducing the goods’ delivery time for its next flight as opposed to using a bonded warehouse, which could be located further away from the airport.

 Janio’s services now includes an FTZ warehouse in Singapore.
-To find out more, Contact Us!
+To find out more, contact us for a quote below!

 Aside from using a warehouse as a transshipment hub, there are other use cases for bonded and FTZ warehouses to consider.